pythonpioneer/machine-learning/what-is-machine-learning.md

 1. **Automation of Complex tasks**

-   This is one of the most significant advantages of machine learning.
+   This is the most significant advantage of machine learning.
 The ability to automate repetitive tasks that would otherwise require manual intervention.
-Once we train the model, the model is ready to perform actions faster than humans without any fatigue.

-   Example: In the manufacturing industry, there are nowadays many robots working to handle repetitive work, and they are much faster than humans.
+Once we train the model, it is ready to perform actions faster than humans without any fatigue.
+For example, in the manufacturing industry, many robots are working to handle repetitive work, and they are much faster than humans.
 So, the production rate will be higher, which significantly lowers the costs.

 2. **Handling Large volume of data**

-3. **Ability to Work with Unstructured Data**
+   Machine learning models can process large amounts of data, identifying patterns that are perhaps impossible to detect and analyze by humans.
+For example, in e-commerce, ML models can analyze huge amounts of user data and predict user behavior and purchasing patterns.
+It can also recommend products to users.

-4. **Adaptability to Changing Environments**
+3. **Adaptability to Changing Environments**

-5. **Improved Customer Experience**
+   Machine learning models are very adaptive to new environments.
+As new data becomes available, the model can be retrained on the new data to maintain the accuracy of the model.
+This flexibility is complex to manage by humans.

-6. **Discovering Hidden Patterns**
+4. **Discovering Hidden Patterns**

+   Machine learning models are capable of handling and processing huge datasets.
+Even it can discover or extract hidden patterns or insights from the dataset.
+The same task is almost impossible for us, we can analyze smaller datasets and be very accurate but if the dataset is huge, we can't analyze that much data but ML models can.

 ## 6. Challenges of Machine Learning

 1. **High Dependence on Data Quality**

-2. **Data Privacy and Security Concerns**
+   Machine learning models heavily depend on the data, if the data is incomplete or biased, it can affect the quality of data and if the quality of data is poor, the model will be very prone to errors and this can lead to less accuracy.

-3. **Overfitting and Underfitting**
+2. **Overfitting and Underfitting**

+   Sometimes the machine learning models can lead to overfitting and underfitting.
+Overfitting occurs when the model is too complex and it learns from the noises in the training dataset but it performs poorly on the new dataset.
+Whereas, underfitting occurs when the model is too simple that it is unable to learn and draw insights from the given dataset.
+These conditions are challenging, so we must handle these scenarios while training the model.

-4. **Difficulty in Maintenance**
+3. **Difficulty in Maintenance**

+   As we know machine learning models are very reliable and adaptive to new environments.
+So, whenever the new dataset becomes available, we can simply retrain the model and this is a very effective approach.
+But, to do this, we need someone to retrain the model every time the new data is available.
+It required continuous monitoring to ensure the model's reliability.

-5. **Limited to the Data It Trains On**
+4. **Limited to the Data It Trains On**

+   As we know machine learning models heavily depend on the data, and the given data is used to train the ML model, but it comes with limitations, the model can not think about anything beyond the data

 ## 8. Conclusion